-Surfboards do more than just float: how to use surfboards as home decor #Decor & Decorating#decor#fences September 6 | Megan Finley meggyfin Photo by Kevin Mcneal via megan on Pinterest I love this surfboard fence on Maui.
+Surfboards do more than just float: how to use surfboards as home decor #Decor & Decorating#decor#fences September 6 | Megan Finley Horowitz meggyfin Photo by Kevin Mcneal via megan on Pinterest I love this surfboard fence on Maui.
 Every time I drive by it, it makes me smile.
 It made me wonder… what other awesome things can surfboards do at home that would make me smile?
 So I scoured my friends' houses and Pinterest, and found some awesome ideas.
 Fences, showers, coat racks… here are some ways to repurpose your unused or broken surfboards.
 Here's that guy I married chilling at a bar made from a surfboard in a friend's backyard.
 Source: etsy.com via Kimberley on Pinterest Here's another example of a surfboard bar, this time with a gorgeous wooden board.
 This barely used surfboard is being made much more useful as an added storage space in my neighbor's apartment.
 Source: desireempire.com via Cindy on Pinterest Surfboard turned chalkboard.
 Source: re-nest.com via Deb on Pinterest I love the idea of turning an old (maybe broken?) surfboard into an outdoor shower.
 And I'm spent.
 What other ways can you repurpose your old surfboards into your home decor?
 Headboards?
 Coffee tables?
 What else?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS I can't believe I'm cloth diapering NEXT Use water to kill weeds Show/Hide comments [ 3 ] This is an awesome post!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS I can't believe I'm cloth diapering NEXT Use water to kill weeds Show/Hide comments [ 3 ] This is an awesome post!
 My Husband and I Surf and live in a tiny apartment so we hung out boards on the wall as art.
 This way they are up and out of the way, and not taking up floor space while filling our bare walls.
 Reply See, that's brilliant!
 You save money on wall art.
 And when they're taken down, you're not in your home to see blank walls anyway!
 2 agree Reply There's a little town just south of Adelaide in South Australia called Middleton, that's well know for it's surf, and there's all sorts of surf-board art all around the town. park benches and bench-seats at picnic tables.
 The bakery there has an outdoor seating area where all the walls are covered in broken boards.
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.